pav0107/bank-tech-test/README.md

 git clone https://github.com/pav0107/bank-tech-test.git
 ```

-Next, open the command line and create a bank account:
+Next, open the command line and run the following:

 ```
-my_account = BankAccount.new
+ruby lib/bank_account.rb
 ```

 You can then use the following commands to deposit, withdraw or print a bank statement: